glennj/glennj.github.io/jsontools.md

 generate JSON:
 * The --arg and --argjson options to pass in individual values
 * the --args and --jsonargs options, and the $ARGS.positional variable, to pass in lists of values

+I've been building an exercism [jq track][ex-jq], so I've been learning it pretty intensely.
+I've written [some notes](jq/notes) about studying the manual.

 ## [jo][jo]